amilios/amilos.github.io/_pages/full-cv.md

 #### First Class Honours with Co-op
 * accepted with a full scholarship, at a value of $41,900 CAD
 * graduated with First Class Honours and GPA of 4.13/4.3, in top 10% of class
-* wrote Honours Thesis on NLP topic (novel compact pre-trained BERT embedding)
+* wrote Honours Thesis on NLP topic (novel compact pre-trained BERT embedding), supervised by [Dr. Stan Matwin](https://web.cs.dal.ca/~stan/)
-* Awarded Entrepreneurial Skills Certificate by the Norman Newman Centre for Entrepreneurship (Faculty of Management), through the Entrepreneurial Skills Program
+* Awarded Entrepreneurial Skills Certificate by the [Norman Newman Centre for Entrepreneurship](https://www.dal.ca/faculty/management/nnce.html) (Faculty of Management), through the [Entrepreneurial Skills Program](https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&catalogid=105&chapterid=6420&loaduseredits=False)

 ## Leadership